mcandre/accio/README.md

 For example, shell script projects can provision Go dev tools in a `./script`.
 (You may want to lint these with bashate, ShellCheck, shfmt, and stank.)

 For example, C/C++ projects that use a makefile directly and some Go dev tools, may introduce a `make` provisioning task.
-Though cmake projects would want to avoid writing makefiles, which would risks colliding with cmake build files.
+Though autotools and cmake projects would want to avoid writing makefiles, which would risks colliding with cmake build files.
 I guess use shell script provisioning like `./install`, or rez, or nobuild, or some other C/C++ provisioning system.
+The same applies to Perl projects that use makefiles generated from `Makefile.PL` scripts.

 # SUMMARY